Rome’s Trevi Fountain: Facts, curiosities and tips for visiting the Trevi Fountain, Rome.

 - While Piazza di Trevi is stroller friendly, the fountain itself is not so you’ll need to take turns to get close to it as there are steps

-- The driving part of the fountain is on the right of the main basin, a few steps down from street level
+- The drinking part of the fountain is on the right of the main basin, a few steps down from street level

 - Due to the huge amount of crowds, if visiting at a busy time it is paramount to hold hands or it is very easy to lose sight of a small child.